I need to talk about something that’s been unexpectedly bugging me a lot.

 If you eat less calories than you use, your body will start using up fat stores for energy, and you’ll lose weight.

-If you eat more calories than you use, your body will store the extra energy as fat, and you’ll gain weight.
+Eat more calories than you use, and your body will store the extra energy as fat, so you’ll gain weight.

 If you eat the same amount of calories as you use, your body will stay at its current weight.